oliviadavis593/DemoGrocer/README.md

 ```

 Shrink trigger thresholds live in `config/shrink_triggers.yaml`.
 Tweak the sales window, minimum units sold, or per-category days-of-supply limits and re-run `make simulate` to observe how many `flag_low_movement` and `flag_overstock` events the detector emits.

+Decision outcomes, markdown percentages, and donation rules live in `config/decision_policy.yaml`.
+Adjust the YAML to tune outcomes (e.g. increase markdown percentages for overstock) and re-run `PYTHONPATH=. python3 services/integration/runner.py decisions` to review the updated recommendations.

 ### Recalls and Quarantine